Eliminating Moisture In Your Home

 3: Fix Contributing Problems

-Humidity levels often exceed normal ranges due to underlying problems inside the house.
+Indoor humidity levels often exceed normal ranges due to underlying problems inside the house.
 Plumbing issues are common contributors to abnormal humidity levels.
 For instance, leaky faucets, pipes and toilets increase indoor air moisture content.

 However, it’s not just the plumbing.
 When you have a leaking roof or walls, you should take care of these issues at the earliest opportunity.
 Leaking water, regardless of its source, increases the moisture in your property and leads to rot and decay.